observablehq/inputs/README.md

 * *valueof* - a function to return the value of the given element in *data*.
 * *value* - the initial value, which must be an array if multiple choice is allowed; defaults to null (no selection).
 * *style* - additional styles as a {key: value} object.

+As with the *label* option, the *format* function may return either a string or an HTML element.

 <a name="Range" href="#Range">#</a> <b>Range</b>(<i>[*min*, *max*]</i> = [0, 1], <i>options</i>) · [Source](./src/range.js)